armbian/documentation/docs/Developer-Guide_Build-Options.md

 	- set to "master" to compile from the master branch (default)
 	- set to "branchname" to compile from any other branch available ("next" & "second" are deprecated and **not** recommended to use).
 - **CARD_DEVICE** (/dev/sdx) set to the device of your SD card.
 The image will be burned and verified using Etcher for CLI.
 - **CRYPTROOT_ENABLE** (yes&#124;no): set to enable LUKS encrypted rootfs.
 You must also provide unlock password CRYPTROOT_PASSPHRASE="MYSECRECTPASS" and optional CRYPTROOT_SSH_UNLOCK=yes CRYPTROOT_SSH_UNLOCK_PORT=2222 CRYPTROOT_PARAMETERS="custom cryptsetup options" Function might not work well with all distributions.
 Debian Buster and Stretch were tested.
-For building under the Docker you have to use privilege mode which can be enable in userpatches/config-docker. **Warning:** This feature is still experimental.
+For building under the Docker you have to use privilege mode which can be enable in userpatches/config-docker. **Warning:** This feature was added as community contribution and mostly functional.
+Under some circumstances though the prompt will not be shown.
+Therefore it should be considered experimental.

 More info: